mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_test_group_3_results.rst

 - In the **Results** tab, in the top log values table, check **run_number** and **sample_temp**
 - Change **Function Name** to be **FlatBackground,Abragam** or equivalent
-- The bottom table should have all fit workspaces which used both **Flat Background** and the **Abragam** functions
+- The bottom table should have all fit workspaces that used both **Flat Background** and the **Abragam** functions
 - Click **Unselect All**
 - Change **Table Name** to ``IndividualFitsTable``
-- Check all boxes next to workspaces which are individual fits, including the co-added workspace
+- Check all boxes next to workspaces that are individual fits, including the co-added workspace
 - This should look a little something like this: